 However, what might seem de rigeur in cultural studies may be more problematic in STS.
 In this regard it may be appropriate to return to Verran’s (1998), Waldby’s (2000), and Squier’s (2004) contentions that the denial of imaginaries has been a crucial feature of Western science and to assumptions about there being clear demarcations between fact and fiction or fantasy that may still linger around STS.
 Likewise, subjectivity is another domain that many may be uncomfortable territory for STS, even if Steven Shapin (2011) has nominated it as the new challenge for the field.
 While there may be unease about bringing subjectivity and fantasy into STS research, the concept of imaginaries may provide an avenue onto that terrain.
 If this is to occur, there may need to be more awareness of and recourse to the diverse repertoires through which the concept has emerged.

-Finally, we must return to note again that the range and diversity of STS scholarship which pivots on notions of imaginaries is impressive.
+Finally, we must return to note again the impressive range and diversity of STS scholarship on imaginaries.
 Our investigation has generated a sense of the many flowers blooming in this rich field.
 Our concern has been to broaden awareness of this complex development and to encourage further experimentation in STS investigations of imaginaries.